What is matched betting?

 ‘No risk matched betting’ – is it really risk free?

-You often hear it described as ‘no risk matched betting’.
+You often hear matched betting described as ‘no risk’.
 But is it true?

 Matched betting is based on mathematical calculations.
 Unlike traditional betting, you remove the element of chance by ‘matching’ or balancing each bet in a betting exchange.